capr/multigit/README.md

 Needless to say, you can add these release files to your meta package, just like with the .baseurl and .origin files before.

+Another way to get a quick snapshot of the entire project is with:

+	$ mgit --all ver

+And later clone/checkout the repos with:

+	$ mgit clone <the output of mgit --all ver>

 ## Who uses it?